What should believers do when we disagree with our neighbors about the very nature of humanity?

 In addition to what I’ve already laid out above, what should we do in these sticky circumstances?
 Let me list four shaping principles.

-It may sound great to choose your own gender, for example, but what does this choosing mean, say, for public restrooms?
+It may sound great to choose your own gender, for example, but what does this choice mean, say, for public restrooms?
 Are we going to have five different restroom types for five different genders?
 Or 50 for 50?
 Or 1,000 for 1,000?
 This line of reasoning is logistically impossible to execute.

 Dr. Georgia Purdom has laid out the biological issues elsewhere in this issue.
 Yes, a tiny fraction of the populace is born “intersex” (having ambiguous or both male and female genitalia), but the vast majority of people are either male or female.
 These distinctive sexual realities shape our lives.
-As just one measurable distinction, men have on average 1000% more testosterone than women.
+As just one measurable distinction, men have, on average, 1000% more testosterone than women.

-Many “transgender” individuals seek the public acceptance of their lifestyle, but in a way that goes beyond merely wanting inclusion.
+Many “transgender” individuals seek public acceptance of their lifestyle, but in a way that goes beyond merely wanting inclusion.
 All too often, our culture’s conception of affirming one another means agreeing with one another.